• Skip to primary navigation

 Kimochis

 The name of this cute toy comes from the word “feelings” in Japanese.
 These little creatures draw you in with their expressive faces.
 Each critter comes with smaller Kimochis inside their pouch that represent different feelings.
-These give kids a way to express and put a visual representation to their emotions.
+These give kids a way to express and put a visual representation of their emotions.
+You can also get a video to go along with these little guys that explains more about their use for emotional development.

 Table Topics (teen edition)